hanggrian/IIT-CS487/assignments/hw4.md

 ## Problem 5

-> Describe a test strategy to “prove” #4.
+> Describe a test strategy to "prove" #4.

 - Compare health data &mdash; Periodically check the wearer's heart rate and blood level to look for any irregularity.
 Assert that the data gathered by the